danieljprice/splash/docs/settings.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Interpolation on 3D column integrated plots can be made faster by
-setting the “use accelerated rendering” option in the r)ender menu.
+setting the “use accelerated rendering” option in the :ref:`sec:menu-r`.
 The
 reason this is an option is that it makes a small approximation by
 assuming that each particle lies exactly in the centre of a pixel.
 In
 general this works very well but is not set by default because it can